assaabloy-ppi/salt-channel/files/spec-salt-channel-v3-notes.md

 frans.lundberg@assaabloy.com, phone: +46707601861.

 *Thanks*:
-To Simon Johansson for valuable comments and discussions; especially for the discussion that led to protection against delay attacks.
+To Simon Johansson and Håkan Olsson for valuable comments.
+Special thanks to Simon for the discussion that led to protection against delay attacks.

 Notes